-As mentioned earlier, mmGraph stores all data it receives.
+As mentioned earlier, mmGraph stores in memory all data it receives.
 Over the course of a long run, the amount of data stored can grow to many megabytes.
 This storage can be limited by specifying a positive (> 0) value for the Point buffer size entry in the Options | Configure... dialog box.
 The oldest records are removed as necessary to keep the total number of records stored under the specified limit.
 A zero value for Point buffer size is interpreted as no limit.
 (The storage size of an individual record depends upon several factors, including the number of items in the record and the version of Tcl being used.)
 Data erasures may not be immediately reflected in the graph display.

 The Options | Key selection toggles the key (legend) display on and off.
 The key may also be repositioned by dragging with the left mouse button.
+If curves are selected off both the y1 and y2 menus, then a horizontal line in the key separates the two sets of curves, with the labels for the y1 curves on top.